Links to other websites

 Or for her written work https://self-compassion.org

 It seems part of the human condition that negative thoughts pop in to our brains on occasion.
 What do we do when this happens?
 Do we feel that we have to act on them immediately (and sometimes unhelpfully)?
 Or do we get stuck in rumination?
-For other ways, that are more constructive, see this podcast. https://podcasts.apple.com/gb/podcast/the-happiness-lab-with-dr-laurie-santos/id1474245040?i=1000570594445
+This podcast, The Happiness Lab Dr Laurie Santos, suggests many other ways which are more constructive https://podcasts.apple.com/gb/podcast/the-happiness-lab-with-dr-laurie-santos/id1474245040?i=1000570594445

 Psychologist, Wendy Woods goes through the psychological research on habits, and how to reduce friction to habits we want to establish: